Wicked-Shrapnel/Obsidian2web/README.md

 If your Obsidian vault is stored on a NAS or SMB shere, you must map it as a Windows drive letter before using this tool.
 Windows CMD does not support UNC paths (\Server\Share) and Obsidian may pass these to the script.

-Note: NAS/network drives have the exact same set up so be using them no changeable
+Note: NAS/network drives have the exact same set up so I will be using them Interchangeably.

 **To map your Network share:**